mozmeao/agile-task-force/how-we-work/mozmeao.md

 ### Issues and PR's in external repos

 Click the `+` sign in any column of the project and add a brief description *AND links to one or more external issues that you'd like to track*, then click the `Add` button.
-This creates a project *card*, which isn't as searchable as a regular issue.
-Click the `...` icon, followed by `Convert to issue`, which allows us to search, label and set milestones.
-Select the `infra` repo.
-In the issue body, add as much detail as you'd like.

 > Adding multiple links in the body of a note will enable a 'Show' button that can be expanded to show additional detail for each linked issue.

-#### Cards vs issues

-If creating cards via the Github Project interface, please convert the card to an issue as soon as possible.
-This allows us to use the Github Issues interface to filter by author, labels, project, milestone and assignee.
-We occasionally create reminder cards with the intent of converting it to a full issue in the near future.

 ### Issue Labels